Frequently asked questions.

 Overview

-LWSD announced changes to the hicap service models which will be effective starting the 2025/26 school year.
-The changes will affect all students, hicap as well as those in general education, but are most impactful for those who currently receive hicap pull-out services (K5HC math and/or K5HC reading or Pull-Out Quest).
+LWSD announced changes to the hicap service models which were ;it into effect for the 2025/26 school year.
+The changes will affected students, hicap as well as those in general education, but are most impactful for those who currently receive hicap pull-out services (K5HC math and/or K5HC reading or Pull-Out Quest).

-K5HC has been cancelled.
-Starting in the new school year, students with a K5HC designation (math only, literacy only and math+literacy) will receive hicap services in the classroom, which are called Classroom-Based Services, or CBS.
+K5HC was cancelled.
+Starting in the 2025/26 school year, students with a K5HC designation (math only, literacy only and math+literacy) receive hicap services in the classroom, which are called Classroom-Based Services, or CBS.
 CBS will be delivered by the general education classroom teacher through differentiation.

-POQ has been cancelled.
-All students in grades 2-5 carrying a Pull-Out Quest designation will be moved into Full-Time Quest services with the beginning of the new school year.
-POQ students who are currently in 5th grade will start MSQ in the fall.
+POQ was cancelled.
+All students in grades 2-5 carrying a Pull-Out Quest designation were moved into Full-Time Quest services with the beginning of the 25/26 school year.
+POQ students who are currently in 5th grade started MSQ in the fall.

 FTQ and MSQ remain as is for now.
 Both Full-Time Quest as well as Middle School Quest will continue without changes to the service model in the 2025/26 school year.

-Please find the official district information on the Accelerated Programs website and on their FAQ to the changes.scription
+Please find the official district information on the Accelerated Programs website.
+LWSD identification process FAQ is upto date

 -